 To grind into a fine paste:

-Grind the ingredients to grind into a fine paste adding just enough water and set aside.
+- Grind to a smooth paste and set aside.